j00sebox/ToyBox/README.md

 ## About

-This project is a sandbox for learning more about how rendering is done and OpenGL.
+This project is a sandbox for learning more about how rendering architecture and interfacign with graphics APIs like OpenGL.
+This is an ongoing project as there are many more features I want to add and improve upon.

 ![Test_Scene](/screenshots/test_scene.png)

 ![Airplane](/screenshots/airplane.png)

 ![Asteroid_Field](/screenshots/asteroid_field.png)

+This scene is rendering 10,000 objects with instances.

 ## Build